TechnionTDK/causalens/README.md

 </p>

-<p align="center">CaGreS (Causal Graph Reduction and Summarization) is a demo tool designed to demonstrate how large causal DAGs (Directed Acyclic Graphs) can be summarized into smaller graphs while preserving core causal structure.
+<p align="center">Causalens is a demo tool designed to demonstrate how large causal DAGs (Directed Acyclic Graphs) can be summarized into smaller graphs while preserving core causal structure.
 This approach helps users work with high-dimensional DAGs more effectively and conduct causal inference without being overwhelmed by too many nodes or edges.

 Key Features